Build a high-performance headphone amplifier for less than $500, including a nice professional chassis!

 I designed the HP-2 to be sonically transparent and firmly believe I have achieved that goal.
 I generally prefer precise amplifiers as they render the source material naturally, without any colouration, and offer a spacious and realistic sound stage.

-The HP-2 circuit consists of a differential input with jumper-selectable gain followed by an Alps "Blue Velvet" (RK271-series) volume pot and an output stage based on two OPA1656 headphone driver opamps.
+The HP-2 circuit consists of a differential input with jumper-selectable gain.
+The input stage is followed by an Alps "Blue Velvet" (RK271-series) volume pot.
+Two OPA1656 headphone driver opamps form the output stage.
+The two opamps within each OPA1656 are connected in parallel for higher output power into low-impedance loads.

 The block diagram for the HP-2 is shown below.